 Learning from Career and Labour Market Information provides resources to support our students to understand the world of work including labour market information, career case studies, employer visits and guest speakers.

-The Needs of Students is a priority.
+The needs of our students is a priority.
 Personalised support and guidance around strengths, interests, skills, and suitable career pathways.
 Work Experience is provided through workshops, job shadowing and work experience placements to develop employability skills.